Autoproof/contract/sources/output/autoproof_Document.md

 40368: Contract stopped
 41504: Can't update without a claim
 44565: Only the exclusive rights have access
+45720: Can't reject if documents were sent but not viewed
 48939: Only parent contract can set the commissions
-50544: Only exclusive rights owner or author of the claim can cancel
 53084: Author's name can't be empty
 53296: Contract not stopped
-53932: Can't cancel if documents were sent but not viewed
+59193: Only exclusive rights owner or author of the claim can reject
+59485: Can't reject without a claim
 61064: Data can't be empty
 61678: Only owner can get funds
 61716: Only the author of the claim have access